-- (60) We agree with EFRAG's draft comments and prefer retaining backwards tracing.
-See also our response to Questions 13A and 13B. - (61) Our understanding is that the alternative approach could be applied consistently in the tax jurisdictions with which we are familiar but would impose high implementation costs on preparers.
+(65) Like EFRAG, our understanding is that the alternative approach could be applied consistently in the tax jurisdictions with which we are familiar but would impose high implementation costs on preparers.

 Question 13D

 Would the proposed additions to the approach based on the IAS 12 requirements help achieve a more consistent application of that approach?
 Why or why not?